 Quasars and redshifts - Halton Arp | Wikipedia

-External review of the Seeing Red book
+Independent review of Halton Arp's Seeing Red book

-As Halton "Chip" Arp is at pains to point out throughout this book, the scientific community has long since made its mind up about the "evidence" he provides for non-cosmological redshifts.
+As Halton 'Chip' Arp is at pains to point out throughout this book, the scientific community has long since made its mind up about the 'evidence' he provides for non-cosmological redshifts.
 He is right.
 Reviewing this book therefore becomes an exercise in futility as nothing I write in this review is likely to change anyone's views on the subject matter contained in Seeing Red.